Saipraveenkanda/aapmor_blogs_frontend/README.md

 ## 📄 License

 MIT License.
-For internal use only at AAPMOR.
+For internal use only at AAPMOR..